 - Students have the choice whether to study Religion or Ethics, which they do until Year 11.
-If students wish to continue their studies in this area in sixth form, they can take Philosophy as an A Level. - Students that study Religion need to remember that it is not just a subject but also a way of life, therefore the pupils' education should be shared with the families, and reinforced through discussion of topics at home, practicing basic prayers, etc. - Students cannot change the subject during the academic year.
+If students wish to continue their studies in this area in Sixth Form, they can take Philosophy as an A Level. - Students who study Religion need to remember that it is not just a subject but also a way of life, therefore the pupils' education should be shared with the families, and reinforced through discussion of topics at home, practising basic prayers, etc. - \In Years 10 & 11, Catechesis in preparation for the Confirmation is taught outside the school timetable, after 5:00pm.
+In order to be allowed to attend, students should have attended Religion classes since they started their Secondary education. - Students cannot change the subject during the academic year.